modeset/modeset.com/app/posts/2013-09-12-145935-denver-startup-week-2-0.markdown

 It probably goes without saying that we're big fans of the startup community here in Denver - many of our friends and clients build, run, or work for/with local early stage companies, and it's been amazing to watch the amplitude of startup activity grow exponentially.
 The difference even just in the two years since we started Mode Set is staggering and humbling.

 so naturally, we're really proud to support [Denver Startup Week](http://www.denverstartupweek.org/), an incredible annual weeklong conference-plus-expo-plus-party that serves as a catalyst and rallying point for the entire startup community.
-It started last year with [Erik Mitisek](http://www.mitisek.com/) and [Ben Deda](https://twitter.com/Ben_Deda) concepting the idea for a large-scale event that could serve to give Denver startups a sense of cohesion and identity that had previously been either lacking or nonexistent.
-Put differently, there were already a ton of companies here solving big problems and doing great things, but they lacked the resources and support that a greater lattice and community bonds could provide.
-Erik and Ben joined forces with [Tami Door](https://twitter.com/TamiDoor), the head of the Downtown Denver Partnership and "unofficial mayor" of downtown Denver, and kicked off an intense sprint of effort to get what would become Denver Startup Week 1.0 off the ground.
+It started last year with [Erik Mitisek](http://www.mitisek.com/) and [Ben Deda](https://twitter.com/Ben_Deda) concepting the idea for a large-scale event that could help give Denver startups a sense of cohesion and identity that had previously been missing.
+There were already many companies here solving big problems and doing great things, but they lacked the resources and support that a greater lattice and community bonds could provide.
+Erik and Ben joined forces with [Tami Door](https://twitter.com/TamiDoor), the head of the Downtown Denver Partnership and "unofficial mayor" of downtown Denver, and kicked off an intense sprint to get what would become Denver Startup Week 1.0 off the ground.

 I came on board shortly thereafter to chair programming for the tech track.
 This year I co-chaired that track, and [@mkitt_](http://twitter.com/mkitt_), @guiceworks and i worked together to build the DSW site, panel picker, and admin tools, and manage a lot of the technical tooling behind those properties.